-Mr Atkinson is a qualified accountant with over 25 years’ experience.
-Mr Atkinson has worked for large National accountancy firms such as Baker Tilley and now runs his own accountancy firm specialising in small and medium sized enterprises.
-Mr Atkinson has successful experience across all areas of accountancy and finance from audit to compliance and production of company accounts for a wide variety of businesses.
+Mike Atkinson is a qualified accountant with over 25 years’ experience.
+Mike has worked for large National accountancy firms such as Baker Tilley and now runs his own accountancy firm specialising in small and medium sized enterprises.
+Mike has successful experience across all areas of accountancy and finance from audit to compliance and production of company accounts for a wide variety of businesses.

-Mrs Dempsey has over 30 years’ experience in the education sector.
+Ann Dempsey has over 30 years’ experience in the education sector.
 She also has 20 years’ experience of working as a senior leader in schools.
 Throughout this time her expertise was student welfare and safeguarding.
-Mrs Dempsey is trained to the highest of education safeguarding practices.
+Ann is trained to the highest of education safeguarding practices.
 She brings this experience and expertise to E21C, ensuring that safeguarding our students is at the heart of our work.

 Mr Mark Anderson